mgcrea/angular-strap/README.md

 $ bower install angular-strap --save
 ```

-+ Include the required libraries is your `index.html`:
++ Include the required libraries in your `index.html`:

 >
 ``` html